 See the Montgomery County Standing Order Regarding Children, Pets, Property and Conduct of the Parties.
-Should you be requesting extraordinary relief, such orders must be obtained in person by the attorney requesting same with an affidavit supporting the request.
+Should you be requesting extraordinary relief, such orders must be obtained in person by the attorney or party requesting same with an affidavit supporting the request.

 How do I obtain an ex parte protective order?

-Temporary ex parte protective orders must be obtained in person by the attorney requesting same with an affidavit supporting the request.
+Temporary ex parte protective orders must be obtained in person by the attorney or party requesting same with an affidavit supporting the request.
 Of course, the applicant must be present, and statutory requirements met, for a "kick-out" order.